 How to have a beauty salon in your home?
-You have to try these!

-Times have been different and you couldn’t just go to beauty salon to get skincare treatments – but anyway, being a mom of three small kids and working, it’s something that I don’t do often anyway, because it’s quite expensive (that’s why I go only once or twice a year!!).
+Times have been different and you couldn’t just go to a beauty salon to get skincare treatments – but anyway, being a mom of three small kids and working, it’s something that I don’t do often anyway because it’s quite expensive (that’s why I go only once or twice a year!!).

 I'm always interested to learn about new ways on how to take care of your skin in the comfort of your home, here are 4 things to open a beauty salon in your home, you can get them if you don't already have some of them.

-Dermablading is highly-effective exfoliation treatment.
+Dermablading is a highly-effective exfoliation treatment.
 The procedure uses a blade to very gently shave the surface of your skin, removing dead skin cells and fine, vellus hairs.
 Not only does it exfoliate the skin, but it also triggers the cell regeneration process.
-It also helps eliminate trapped dirt and oil… you will have healthier, cleaner and brighter skin that feels and looks soft and smooth.
+It also helps eliminate trapped dirt and oil… you will have healthier, clearer, and brighter skin that feels and looks soft and smooth.

 Plus, skincare products will sink in better and it’s easier to apply makeup.